ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Fixes

-- Fixes `EADDRINUSE` error caused by listeners not tearing down appropriately on destination deletion.
+- Fixes `EADDRINUSE` error caused by listeners that do not execute a teardown appropriately when a destination is deleted.
 - Resolves issue where service instances bound to an application could not be deleted.

 ## v1.7.0